How to Become a Speech Therapist in Delaware

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program

-In Delaware, you must apply for a temporary license before beginning your clinical fellowship.
+Delaware doesn’t allow anyone to practice SLP, even under supervision, without a license.
+That means that if you will need to apply for a temporary license before even beginning your clinical fellowship.
 The temporary license will expire after one year.

 Along with your application, you’ll also need to include:

-You may not begin your clinical fellowship until your temporary license is issued.
-It will usually take about two weeks for your application to be processed and your license to be issued.
+You can’t begin your clinical fellowship until your temporary license is issued.
+It will usually take about two weeks for your application to be processed.

 If you choose a part-time 18-month clinical fellowship, you will need to get permission from the board to extend your temporary license.